dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 \end{aligned}
 $$

-So though your expected luck is 0, the variance of your luck accumulates with each meal.
-What's important to consider is not just how lucky you are at any time, but your luck as a percentage of what you owe $S = \sum_i s_i$, ie the percent error of what you pay vs what you owe.

-$S$ grows linearly with the number of meals, while $L$ grows like its standard deviation, which scales like the square root of the number of meals.
+So though your expected luck is 0, the variance of your luck accumulates.
+What's important to consider is not just how lucky you are at any time, but your luck as a percentage of what you owe $S = \sum_i s_i$, ie the percent error of what you pay vs what you owe. $S$ grows linearly with the number of meals, while $L$ grows like its standard deviation, which scales like the square root of the number of meals.
 So for $n$ meals,

 $$
 \frac{L}{S} \sim \frac{\sqrt n}{n} \to 0